-The Course Search and Mock Schedule tools allow students to develop potential schedules, searching for courses by criteria such as course number, department, keyword, time of day, instructor, or College requirement.
+The Course Search and Mock Schedule tools allow students to search for courses by criteria such as course number, department, keyword, time of day, instructor, or College requirement, and to develop potential schedules for their next semester.
 Students still need to register using Penn InTouch.

 Academically Based Community Service Courses (ABCS) are service courses rooted in, and intrinsically linked to, teaching and research.
 With an emphasis on student and faculty reflection, ABCS is committed to linking theory and practice through activities that make a significant difference in the community of West Philadelphia and at Penn.

 Supported by the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses involve hands-on, real-world problem solving and work to build a sustained engagement that transforms students into active community members and citizens.
 Through their work with West Philadelphia public schools, communities of faith and community organizations, ABCS faculty and students work to solve critical community issues in a variety of areas, such as the environment, health, arts and education.
 Over 160 ABCS courses from diverse schools and disciplines across the University have engaged in work in West Philadelphia through the Netter Center for Community Partnerships.

 Courses affiliated with Communication Within the Curriculum (CWiC) offer a variety of speaking assignments and are housed in a number of departments.
 Every affiliated course requires students to work with the CWiC advisor assigned to the course to improve their classroom presentations.

 The University of Pennsylvania offers students direct access to some of the finest collections of art, artifacts, and rare books and manuscripts in the world.
 The incorporation of these objects into course instruction exposes students to these collections and enhances the learning environment of the classroom.